avsa242/cc1101-spin/README.md

 ## Compiler Compatibility

 * P1/SPIN1: OpenSpin (tested with 1.00.81)
-* P2/SPIN2: FastSpin (tested with 4.0.4)
+* P2/SPIN2: FastSpin (tested with 4.1.4-beta)

 ## Limitations

-* Very early development - feature incomplete and may malfunction or outright fail to build
+* Very early in development - may malfunction or outright fail to build
 * Available OTA baud rates are currently just common presets from 1k to 500k.

 ## TODO